kuking/go-frank/README.md

 ## Replication

-It is a work in progress, but over 10GbE with OK hardware peaks at 285MiB/s (~3Gbits) transfers.
+It is a work-in-progress, but over 10GbE with OK hardware peaks at 285MiB/s (~3Gbits) transfers.

 ### Sender